pian13131/sngn/Leetcode/Leetcode.md

 - [x] 253 Meeting Rooms II

-- You may need heap to track the current largest right end
+- You may need heap to track the current largest right end, cuz you only care about if next line would cross with poped lines

 ### Sliding Window/Sub String